pingcap/docs-cn/optimizer-hints.md

 + A duplicated table name is specified in the `LEADING` hint.
 + The optimizer cannot perform join operations according to the order as specified by the `LEADING` hint.
 + The `straight_join()` hint already exists.
-+ The query contains an outer join.
++ The query contains an outer join together with the Cartesian product.
 + Any of the `MERGE_JOIN`, `INL_JOIN`, `INL_HASH_JOIN`, and `HASH_JOIN` hints is used at the same time.

 In the above situations, a warning is generated.